win-acme/win-acme/docs/manual/validation-problems.md

 in sync before submitting the challenge.
 The program will perform a pre-validation 'dry run' for a maximum of 5 times with 30 second intervals to allow the DNS changed to be processed.

-### Split name servers / internal DNS
-By default the program will query the system's DNS server, which might be an internal one, e.g. an Active Directory domain controller.
-Let's Encrypt on the other hand exclusively looks at public DNS records, so because of that there might be mismatch between what our pre-validation step sees and what Let's Ecrypt will eventually see.
-You can configure the program to use an external/public DNS server instead in [settings.config](/win-acme/reference/settings)